 The Mameluk empire ends in 1516, in front of the advance of the Ottomans who had already started their expansion from Anatolia since the 15th century.
 The Ottoman control over the area will persist till the beginning of the 20th century, except a break in the 18th century due to some incursions from Arabia, and then in front of the Pasha of Egypt.
-But Ottoman take back the region at the beginning of the 19th century.
+But the Ottomans take back the region at the beginning of the 19th century.

-The Ottoman Jordan is administered by Damascus for its northern part, and by Egypt for its southern part.
-Ottoman authorities has little interest in these remote areas neighboring the desert.
+The Ottoman Jordan is administered from Damascus for its northern part, and from Egypt for its southern part.
+Ottoman authorities has little interest in these remote areas neighbouring the desert.
 They consider Transjordan only as a passage towards the Hedjaz region and Mecca.
 In order to protect the roads against Bedouin attacks, the Ottomans fortify them with military stations.
 It is henceforth possible to easily connect Damascus with Mecca.
 A series of forts are built or refurbished, some of them can be visited today: Qasr Shabib in Mafraq, the forts of Jizah, Qatraneh, Ma’an, Aqaba… other measures of security consist in armed camel riders escorts, who used to pay taxes to the local tribes to insure the security of the pilgrims cortege, all framed by the central administration.
-Later, the Ottoman built the railway of the Hedjaz, which allowed to reach Mecca faster, but also to easily transport troops to the South of the empire.
+Later, the Ottomans built the railway of the Hedjaz, which allowed to reach Mecca faster, but also to easily transport troops to the South of the empire.
 In the 19th century, the Ottoman authorities undertake to organize territories and to develop the administration.
 They establish schools, exclusively for the Muslim population.
 They impose a cadastre, forcing many Bedouins to settle in order to keep their territory.
 They also vainly try to impose the Turkish language.

 Construction of the Hedjaz railway in the Jordanian desert at the beginning of the 20th century